TheBodger/MMM-ChartProvider-JSON/README.md

 For an overview of these modules see the README.md in https://github.com/TheBodger/MMM-ChartDisplay.

-the -JSON module read any JSON formatted data, from a URL or local text file and format it into one of more NDFT standard feeds to one or more MMM-ChartDisplay consumers.
+the -JSON module reads JSON formatted data, from a URL or local text file and formats it into one of more NDTF standard feeds to one or more MMM-ChartDisplay consumers.

 ### Example
 ![Example of MMM-ChartProvider-JSON output being displayed](images/screenshot.png?raw=true "Example screenshot")